dxlnr/python-sdk/README.md

 train(model, x_train, y_train)
 ```

 Please keep in mind that this code snippet shows only the logic and the general idea.
-For more details,
-check out the */examples* folder that contains more in-depth and complete instruction sets and examples that are actually actionable.
+For more details, check out the */examples* folder that contains more in-depth and complete instruction sets and examples that are actually actionable.

 ## Installation

-### Binaries
 The latest release of Modalic Python SDK can be installed via pip:
 ```bash
 pip install modalic